arglebargle-arch/timeshift-autosnap-yay-helper/README.md

 ### How to Install:

-Move timeshift-autosnap-wrapper.sh to somewhere in your path (e.g. ~/.local/bin) and call it instead of your AUR helper before updating,then move 00-timeshift-autosnap.hook into /etc/pacman.d/hooks/ to override the original autosnap hook.
+First move `autosnap-wrapper.sh` to somewhere in your path (e.g. ~/.local/bin) and call it instead of your AUR helper before updating,then move `00-timeshift-autosnap.hook` into `/etc/pacman.d/hooks/` to override the original autosnap hook.
-Finally write `export AUR_HELPER=EXAMPLE` into your .profile, replacing EXAMPLE with the one you use (in lowercase).
+Finally write in your `~/.profile`: `export AUR_HELPER=EXAMPLE`, replacing EXAMPLE with the one you use (in lowercase).

 ### The Problem: